NBPub/RecipeBook/README.md

 | armhf |

 Pulling from DockerHub should provide the correct image for your system.
-The application is built on the python-alpine base image.
-Debian-based images are available by adding `debian-` before a tag.
+The application is built on the Python-alpine base image.
+Debian images are available by adding `debian-` before a tag.

 | Tags | Description |
 | :----: |  --- |